SCIF/laravel-pretend/README.md

     This way is most common and covers all cases I can assume.
   * or by [any suitable methods](https://laravel.com/docs/5.4/middleware#registering-middleware) for some especial cases.

-The latest step of installation is configuring authorization gate.
+The latest step of installation is a configuring authorization gate.
 Package bundled with gate called `impersonate`.
  This gate checks if your user model implements `Scif\LaravelPretend\Interfaces\Impersonable` and check method `canImpersonat(): bool`.

  So your model can looks like: